Japan 2026

 Wake up hungry.
 Tsukiji Outer Market by 9 AM is a sensory overload of the best kind — fresh sushi, tamagoyaki, grilled scallops on sticks, melon pan, and mochi in every color.
 Graze your way through the narrow alleys.
 After, rent Docomo electric-assist bikes and cruise along the Sumida River.
 End the day in Akihabara where multi-story arcades offer rhythm games, crane machines, and retro classics.

 ~9:00 AM: Subway from Asakusa to Tsukiji (Ginza Line to Shimbashi, or Asakusa Line to Higashi-Ginza — ~15 min).
 Tsukiji Outer Market is open ~5 AM to 2 PM but 9–11 AM is the sweet spot.
 Graze — don't sit down for a meal, just eat from stall to stall.
-Must-try: tamagoyaki (sweet egg), fresh sushi, grilled scallops, melon pan, mochi. ~11:30 AM: Rent Docomo electric-assist bikes (register via app beforehand — docomo-cycle.jp, ¥165/30 min).
-Stations are everywhere.
+Must-try: tamagoyaki (sweet egg), fresh sushi, grilled scallops, melon pan, mochi. ~11:15 AM: Walk 10 min from Tsukiji to Apple Ginza (3-5-8 Ginza, Saegusa Building, 10am–9pm) to pick up the MacBook — 4 floors, full lineup in stock.
+Show passport at checkout for tax-free pricing (−10%).
+Reserve pickup the day before via apple.com/jp/shop. ~12:30 PM: Rent Docomo electric-assist bikes (register via app beforehand — docomo-cycle.jp, ¥165/30 min).
+Stations are everywhere — Ginza has plenty.
 Ride along the Sumida River — flat, family-friendly, great views of Tokyo Skytree and Tokyo Tower. ~1:30 PM: Return bikes near Akihabara (any Docomo station).
 Lunch. ~2:30 PM: Akihabara arcades.
 Sega, Taito Station, Super Potato (retro games).
 Multi-story buildings with crane machines, rhythm games, Mario Kart arcade, purikura photo booths.
 Most arcades are free to enter — pay per game (¥100–200). ~5:30 PM: JR Yamanote Line or subway back to Asakusa (~15 min).
 Last night in Tokyo — pack for tomorrow's Shinkansen.
 You only need backpacks!

 Part 2